Reward Machines for Deep RL in Noisy and Uncertain Environments

 \section{Abstract}

-Reward Machines provide an automata-inspired structure for specifying instructions, safety constraints, and other temporally extended reward-worthy behaviour.
-By exposing complex reward function structure, they enable counterfactual learning updates that have resulted in impressive sample efficiency gains.
-While Reward Machines have been employed in both tabular and deep RL settings, they have typically relied on a ground-truth interpretation of the domain-specific vocabulary that form the building blocks of the reward function.
-Such ground-truth interpretations can be elusive in many real-world settings, due in part to partial observability or noisy sensing.
-In this paper, we explore the use of Reward Machines for Deep RL in noisy and uncertain environments.
-We characterize this problem as a POMDP and propose a suite of RL algorithms that leverage task structure under uncertain interpretation of domain-specific vocabulary.
-Theoretical analysis exposes pitfalls in naive approaches to this problem, while experimental results show that our algorithms successfully leverage task structure to improve performance under noisy interpretations of the vocabulary.
-Our results provide a general framework for exploiting Reward Machines in partially observable environments.
+Reward Machines provide an automaton-inspired structure for specifying instructions, safety constraints, and other temporally extended reward-worthy behaviour.
+By exposing the underlying structure of a reward function, they enable the decomposition of an RL task, leading to impressive gains in sample efficiency.
+Although Reward Machines and similar formal specifications have a rich history of application towards sequential decision-making problems, prior frameworks have traditionally ignored ambiguity and uncertainty when interpreting the domain-specific vocabulary forming the building blocks of the reward function.
+Such uncertainty critically arises in many real-world settings due to factors like partial observability or noisy sensors.
+In this work, we explore the use of Reward Machines for Deep RL in noisy and uncertain environments.
+We characterize this problem as a POMDP and propose a suite of RL algorithms that exploit task structure under uncertain interpretation of the domain-specific vocabulary.
+Through theory and experiments, we expose pitfalls in naive approaches to this problem while simultaneously demonstrating how task structure can be successfully leveraged under noisy interpretations of the vocabulary.